eZanmoto/Bake/doc/functional_specification.md

 ##### List of Supported Variable Inserts

 This is a list of project variables that you can use in templates that should always be present.
+Variables are case-sensitive.

-+ ProjectName
++ Owner
 + LowercaseProjectName
-+ Owner
++ ProjectName

 #### Variable-Dependent Includes